 |

-and graph.
-They should also write "true" statements that
+should also write "true" statements that summarize the

-summarize the results of the graph.
-One of our technological
+results of the graph.
+One of our technological teachers

-in Excel to share with their classmates.
-The teacher puts
+graph in Excel to share with their classmates.
+The

-the graph into her class website for parents to see.
+teacher puts the graph into her class website for

 |

-I had a variety of writing tools for my students to work
+day, I had a variety of writing tools for my students to

-with at this corner.
-This included white boards, eraser and
+work with at this corner.
+This included white boards,

-pens, Magna Doodles, chalkboards, pencil and paper, marking
+eraser and pens, Magna Doodles, chalkboards, pencil and

-letters on a large sheet of butcher paper in a variety of
+large sheet of butcher paper in a variety of sizes and

-sizes and colors.
-Brain research shows that children need
+colors.
+Brain research shows that children need flexible

-flexible practice, often writing with the whole arm in
+practice, often writing with the whole arm in motion,

-motion, horizontally (at the table) and vertically (on the
+horizontally (at the table) and vertically (on the large

 cabinet).